Carlos Vela: Style of play

-Regarded as a promising player in his youth, gifted with skill and natural flair, former Arsenal manager Arsène Wenger described Vela as a player who is "...naturally gifted, quick, intelligent and with very good technique".
+Regarded as a promising player in his youth, gifted with skill and natural flair, former Arsenal manager Arsène Wenger described Vela as a player who was "...naturally gifted, quick, intelligent and with very good technique".
 He also labelled him as a "special talent", stating "I like [Vela's] intelligence and his pace.
 He scores goals but he can also create them."

-Vela's playing style has been described as being able to "beat his man off the dribble," and "his linking up with teammates presents danger.
+Vela's playing style was described as being able to "beat his man off the dribble," and "his linking up with teammates presents danger.
 [Looking through his first season] shows his willingness to work combinations across the entire attacking third of the pitch."

-A left-footed player, Vela is known for his speed, technique, and vision.
-Collin Carpio has noted that while Vela is typically deployed on the right wing, he can also play as a striker, commenting in 2016: "[w]hen he's in-form, the 27-year-old can be lethal cutting inside from the flanks, and he's proven that he can setup [sic] goals for his teammates."
+A left-footed player, Vela was known for his speed, technique, and vision.
+Collin Carpio has noted that while Vela was typically deployed on the right wing, he could also play as a striker, commenting in 2016: "[w]hen he's in-form, the 27-year-old can be lethal cutting inside from the flanks, and he's proven that he can set up [sic] goals for his teammates."

-He is known for scoring chipped goals.
+Vela was also known for scoring chipped goals.

-Outside football
+Outside of football

 Personal life

-His older brother, Alejandro, is a former professional footballer.
+Carlos' older brother, Alejandro, is also a former professional footballer.

-Vela became a father in November 2016 to a son Romeo, with his Spanish girlfriend Saioa Cañibano, whom he met during his time at Real Sociedad.
+Vela became a father in November 2016 to a son Romeo, with his Spanish then-girlfriend Saioa Cañibano, whom he met during his time at Real Sociedad.
+Vela became a father for a second time in October 2020 to a daughter India, also with Saioa, whom he married.

 Vela has stated he is not passionate about football, saying, "I really like basketball, I've always said that I would one thousand times rather watch a basketball game than a football one."

 On 4 March 2020, Los Angeles FC announced that Vela had obtained a green card, qualifying him as a domestic player for Major League Soccer roster purposes.

+On 8 January 2025, Vela's home in Malibu was destroyed in the Palisades Fire, but Vela and his family were able to escape without injury.